 Variations in the APOE gene are among many factors that influence a person’s overall risk of developing Alzheimer disease.
 Variations in many other genes, which are not reported in the FDA-approved direct-to-consumer genetic test, also contribute to disease risk.
 Additionally, there are risk factors for Alzheimer disease that have yet to be discovered.
 Therefore the APOE e4 allele represents only one piece of your overall Alzheimer disease risk.

 Currently, there are no effective approaches for preventing Alzheimer disease, and while the disease can be treated, it has no cure.
-For these reasons, the National Institute on Aging recommends against genetic testing for Alzheimer disease except in a research setting (such as a clinical trial).
-Patient advocacy groups strongly recommend that people considering genetic testing for Alzheimer disease, including direct-to-consumer genetic testing, talk with a genetic counselor about the reasons they want to undergo testing and how they would cope with the results.
+For these reasons, the National Institute on Aging and patient advocacy groups strongly recommend that people considering genetic testing for Alzheimer disease, including direct-to-consumer genetic testing, talk with a doctor or genetic counselor about the reasons they want to undergo testing and how they would cope with the results.